 Trim Level Breakdown

 Audi asks Q5 buyers to choose between four separate trim levels.
+The hybrid model is available only with the top-level Prestige trim.

 The 2.0T Premium features the turbo four in addition to leather upholstery, tri-zone automatic climate control, an AM/FM/CD/SiriusXM sound system with an AUX inout jack, automatic wipers and headlights, a driver information system and 18-inch wheels.